Trashpanda70/Pokemon-Game/README.md

 ### Features Not Yet Implemented
 - Berry plants
+- Hoopa (Make it learn Spiritual Gaze)
+- Make Galandart boss battle have a random spear for Rushing Lance (include no spear as an option)
-- Create a GIF to show at the start of the intro to flow with the music better
+- Create a GIF to show at the start of the intro to flow with the music better or change intro song
-- Give custom music themes to Mewtwo and Landorus
+- Give custom music themes to Mewtwo and Landorus (might not happen)
 - Create move animations for custom moves
-- Honey Tree encounter mechanic
 - Drone item to replace Fly HM, I am struggling to figure out this one and it might not be implemented but is something I want to add
 - A regional Pokedex (might not get added)
 - Certain small caves or rooms in other caves that legendary Pokemon appear in